upbound/platform-ref-aws/README.md

-This repository contains a reference AWS Platform [Configuration](https://crossplane.io/docs/v1.9/getting-started/create-configuration.html) for use as a starting point in [Upbound Cloud](https://upbound.io) or [Upbound Universal Crossplane (UXP)](https://www.upbound.io/products/universal-crossplane) to build, run and operate your own internal cloud platform and offer a self-service console and API to your internal teams.
+This repository contains a reference AWS Platform [Configuration](https://crossplane.io/docs/v1.9/getting-started/create-configuration.html) for use as a starting point in [Universal Marketplace](https://marketplace.upbound.io/) and [Upbound Universal Crossplane (UXP)](https://www.upbound.io/products/universal-crossplane) to build, run and operate your own internal cloud platform and offer a self-service API to your internal teams.
 It provides platform APIs to provision fully configured EKS clusters, with secure networking, and stateful cloud services (RDS) designed to securely connect to the nodes in each EKS cluster -- all composed using cloud service primitives from the [Official Upbound AWS